 Use the debugger to step through the remainder of the code in part2.cpp.
 Note in particular that the same operations work equally well on either dynamically or statically allocated arrays.
 If you "open up" a2 and a1, does the debugger display the same information or different information about each array?

-To leave the debugger and return to the normal C/C++ perspective, click the Terminate button, then use the Open Perspective button (near the upper right corner of the screen) to change from the Debugger perspective back to the C/C++ perspective.
+To leave the debugger and return to the normal C/C++ perspective, click the Terminate button, then use either the C/C++ button or the Open Perspective button (both are located near the upper right corner of the screen) to change from the Debugger perspective back to the C/C++ perspective.

 Congratulations!
 You've just used the Eclipse debugger!

 Your Turn.
 Even without the debugger, you should be able to see that something is wrong with the average() function.
 For the rest of this exercise, you are to "fix" this function, without using the subscript () operator!
 Use what you have learned in this lab to write this function to compute the average of the values in the array using a pointer variable and pointer operations instead of the subscript operator.

 Hint: How does the print() function access each entry of the array it is passed?